merchise/xotl.ql/docs/source/api/core.rst

 The module `xotl.ql.core`:mod: provide the high level API for obtaining a `query object`:term: from a `query expression`:term:.

+.. data:: this

+   This is an object whose meaning is the *entire universe of objects* when used as a generator inside a query expression.
+Its precise semantics varies with the `object model`:term:.
+The documentation of `query translators <query translator>`:term: must give the precise meaning of this object.

 .. autofunction:: get_query_object

    This function expects a `query expression`:term: in the form of a generator